Cookies and storage

 };

-Keep in mind that modifying the cookie name on a website that already had the Didomi SDK installed will recollect consent.
-We recommend using a short cookie name
+Keep in mind that modifying the cookie name on a website that already had the Didomi SDK installed will re-collect consent.
+We recommend using a short cookie name.

 There may be a case where some pages on your website(s) do not belong to the same legal entity, but you want to collect consent on different pages, for example, displaying multiple notices on the website, with different vendors configuration, and local regulations, and save them "locally" and not at the domain level.